sampletraining/sampleproject1/README.md

 # sampleproject1
-creating a new sample project to get familiar on GITHUB
+creating a new sample project to get familiar on GITHUB.